 The second thing is that we're going to use this license, this GPO, everywhere in the domain even if you're not lighting up places the entire domain.
 That's okay.
 It doesn't matter.
 You can go ahead, create, link it, and then enforce it.
 Enforced means that if you have a block inheritance later down the line here that it's going to still work.

 Creating and linking against the entire domain, that's recommended.
 If you can't do that, and you need to do it against, say, your entire sales OU, that's fine.
 You can also enforce that if that's what you need to do.

 I'm just going to go right-click for the licenses for this year.
-I've already installed the PolicyPak MMC Snap, and you can see here.
+I've already installed the PolicyPak MMC Snap, and you can see it here.
 You're going to left-click here and get into the computer side PolicyPak node.
 You're going to left-click again, right-click, and go to License Management.

 It's a little tricky, so let me talk you through that one more time.
 You're going to left-click on the word, PolicyPak, right-click and get to License Management.
 Here is where you're going to import in your license files.

 I've got it in the desktop here.
 I've got your licenses.
 Here it is, my XML file.
 Again, your file name might be a little bit different.
 Here's where you get to see the same stuff all over again.
 You get to see the methods, GPO, XML, and MDM.
-You get to see the scope that you're license for.
+You get to see the scope that you're licensed for.